Missed a Vaccine? Complete Child Vaccination Schedule India (2026)

 • Covering children when they are at the most vulnerable age.

-• Averts the outbreak of vaccine-preventable diseases.
+• Outbreak of vaccine-preventable diseases.

 • Supports community protection (herd immunity)